grongierisc/formation-template/README.md

 We can then add our transformation (the name of the process doesn't change anything, from here we chose to name it `Main`):

-<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/BP2AddingTransform.mp4" width="640" height="480" controls preload></video>
+<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/BP2AddingTransform.mp4" width="640" height="480" controls></video>

 The transform activity will take the request of the BP (a Record of the CSV file, thanks to our Record Mapper), and transform it into a `FormationInsertRequest` message.
 In order to store that message to send it to the BO, we need to add a property to the context of the BP.